Well done to 4W for winning the Class Champions trophy and prize for Autumn 1.

 In Year 4 the children will have weekly spellings tests.
 Tests will take place on the Monday of each week and new spellings will be issued either on the Monday or Tuesday.
-The first spelling list will be sent home on Monday 16th September.
+Spellings will be tested on Monday 24th February:

 Each child will also receive homework that should be completed and returned to their class teacher.
 Sometimes this will be a short focused task or a longer project.
 Homework will be normally issued on a Friday to be returned to school by the Thursday of the following week.
 All children have been issued with a homework book.